How Stefanie Wilder-Taylor Maintained Her Sobriety

 I made myself accountable.

 By blogging about sobriety, even in those early days, I felt accountable to other people.
-It made it a lot harder to say, “screw it” and give in when the going got hard.
-If you want to be accountable, you don’t have to send out a “Just Quit Drinking” announcement to everyone in your contacts, but you can join a sober Facebook group and check in every day or embark on an alcohol cleanse -and while you’re at it, why not rope in some other alcoholics…I mean friends?
+This made it a lot harder to throw my hands up and say, “screw it,” and give in when the going got hard.
+If you want to be accountable, you don’t have to send out a “Just Quit Drinking” announcement to everyone in your contacts.
+But you could join a sober Facebook group and check in every day or embark on an alcohol cleanse—and while you’re at it, why not rope in some other alcoholics … I mean friends?

-I immersed myself in sobriety.
+I immersed myself in recovery.

 I rewarded myself.